stomp-php/stomp-php-examples/README.md

 ## Running Examples

 Examples are located in `src/` folder.
-Before running them, be sure you have installed this library properly (`composer update`) and you have started ActiveMQ broker (recommended version 5.5.0 or above) with [Stomp connector enabled] (http://activemq.apache.org/stomp.html).
+Before running them, be sure you have installed this library properly (`composer install`) and you have started ActiveMQ broker (recommended version 5.5.0 or above) with [Stomp connector enabled] (http://activemq.apache.org/stomp.html).